 Since not all of these routes are in operation year-round (and some have limited schedules during off-seasons), make sure to check the online schedules in advance.
 The company does an excellent job of keeping the maps and timetables current, and you may want to take a screenshot of the routes on your phone before heading into the park as there are several different lines and schedules.

-You might not be able to cover as much ground by foot, but being able to walk from your hotel room directly into the forest can be invigorating.
-And thanks to the membership-supported organization Friends of Acadia, a group busy developing Village Connector Trails for over 20 years, it’s not difficult to make that a reality.
+You might not be able to cover as much ground by foot, but being able to walk from your hotel or Airbnb directly into the forest can be invigorating.
+And thanks to the membership-supported organization Friends of Acadia (a group busy developing Village Connector Trails for over 20 years), it’s not difficult to make that a reality.

 The Village Connector Trails connect the national park’s trail system to Bar Harbor, Southwest Harbor, and Northeast Harbor.
 Using the Island Explorer and Connector Trails in conjunction with one another is a great way to leave town by foot while still seeing parts of the park that might not be within walking distance in a single day.
 There aren’t too many national parks with cute towns within walking distance, so you may want to take advantage of having it there.
 Walking into the park also means you don’t have to deal with traffic or parking, both of which can be a bit of a headache on busy summer weekends.

 Acadia Bike, in central Bar Harbor, offers a variety of bicycle rental options, including road bikes, mountain bikes, and bikes with carts for kids.
 From the shop, it’s an easy pedal to the park via Main Street and Park Loop Road.
 But if you’d rather save your energy, you can catch the Bicycle Express Shuttle, operated by the Island Express.